selagroup/diagnostics-courses/dbg-windbg-intro/README.md

 #### Task 2

 The `PrintArrayRepeatedly` method that is executed by one of the application's threads has a local variable of type `int*`.
 Locate that method and switch to its frame.
-You can do this manually by checking all the thread stacks for the presence of this method, or by using the `!findstack PrintArrayRepeatedly` command.
+You can do this manually by checking all the thread stacks for the presence of this method, or by using the `!findstack DebuggingDemo!PrintArrayRepeatedly` command.

 Display that local variable using the `dv arr` command, and then display all the array elements using the `dd address Llength` command.
 For example, if the array is of length 10 and is located at address 0x10203040, use the `dd 0x10203040 L0n10` command.